• English

 If your business only offers the old ways of doing this, you may lose business to the competition that offers an online self-service.
 Consumers don’t want to rely on someone else, they want to be able to quickly address their issues.
 Offering an efficient way of supporting your customers without them getting on the phone or sending an email will go a long way in keeping them with your company.
 This impatience makes it integral to your customer experience to provide a service that allows them to get answers fast.

-It’s clear that not having a self-service can cause headaches for your support team and customers.
+It’s clear that not having a self-service can cause headaches for your sales support team and customers.
 But what goes in the self-service is equally as important as actually having one.
 Without good information, your self-service will fail to help anyone.
 Also without a self-service shopping cart, your customers won’t be able to interact with your products.

 What things should come with self-service?